leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

 automated, repeatable and testable manner.
 It does not necessary mean developers perform the operations themselves.
-There is still a place for operation guys if it needs to be there: e.g. monitoring, topology setup, hardware router configuration, Linux kernel parameter tuning et cetera, et cetera.
+There is still a place for operation guys if it needs to be there: e.g. monitoring, topology setup, hardware router configuration, Linux kernel parameter tuning, et cetera, et cetera.
 The DevOps scope is really about defining the framework for automation, testing and team internal communication.
-The goal is to judiciously automate business enablers, reduce change delivery turnout time and minimize _one-sysadmin-know-how_ and human error factors.
+The goal is to **judiciously** automate business enablers, reduce change delivery turnout time and minimize _one-sysadmin-know-how_ and human error factors.

 ## The Goals ##